John W. Campbell: Medicine and health

 Campbell was a critic of government regulation of health and safety, excoriating numerous public health initiatives and regulations.

 Campbell was a heavy smoker throughout his life and was seldom seen without his customary cigarette holder.
-In the Analog of September 1964, nine months after the Surgeon General's first major warning about the dangers of cigarette smoking had been issued (January 11, 1964) Campbell ran an editorial, "A Counterblaste to Tobacco" that took its title from the anti-smoking book of the same name by King James I of England.
-In it, he stated that the connection to lung cancer was "esoteric" and referred to "a barely determinable possible correlation between cigarette smoking and cancer".
-He said that tobacco's calming effects led to more effective thinking.
+In the Analog of September 1964, Campbell published a response to the Surgeon General's first major warning about the dangers of cigarette smoking had been issued which had been issued January 11, 1964.
+Campbell’s response, "A Counterblaste to Tobacco" took its title from the anti-smoking book of the same name by King James I of England.
+Campbell proposed the Surgeon General’s warning of a connection between tobacco use and lung cancer was "esoteric" and referred to "a barely determinable possible correlation between cigarette smoking and cancer".
+Furthermore, Campbell said tobacco's calming effects led to more effective thinking.
 In a one-page piece about automobile safety in Analog dated May 1967, Campbell wrote of "people suddenly becoming conscious of the fact that cars kill more people than cigarettes do, even if the antitobacco alarmists were completely right..."

-In 1963, Campbell published an angry editorial about Frances Oldham Kelsey who, while at the FDA, refused to permit thalidomide to be sold in the United States.
+In 1963, Campbell published an angry editorial about Frances Oldham Kelsey who, while at the FDA, refused to permit sales of the medication thalidomide in the United States.
+The drug was later shown to cause major birth defects.

-In other essays, Campbell supported crank medicine, arguing that government regulation was more harmful than beneficial and that regulating quackery prevented the use of many possible beneficial medicines (e.g., krebiozen).
+In other essays, Campbell supported crank medicine, arguing government regulation was more harmful than beneficial and also claiming regulating quackery prevented the use of many possible beneficial medicines (e.g., krebiozen).

 Pseudoscience, parapsychology, and politics

-In the 1930s, Campbell became interested in Joseph Rhine's theories about ESP (Rhine had already founded the Parapsychology Laboratory at Duke University when Campbell was a student there), and over the following years his growing interest in parapsychology would be reflected in the stories he published when he encouraged the writers to include these topics in their tales, leading to the publication of numerous works about telepathy and other "psionic" abilities.
+In the 1930s, Campbell became interested in Joseph Rhine's theories about ESP which earned significant publicity.
+Rhine had already founded the Parapsychology Laboratory at Duke University when Campbell was a student there.
+Over the following years Campbell’s growing interest in parapsychology would be reflected in the stories he published when he encouraged the writers to include these topics in their tales, leading to the publication of numerous works about telepathy and other purported psionic abilities.
 This post-war "psi-boom" has been dated by science fiction scholars to roughly the mid-1950s to the early 1960s, and continues to influence many popular culture tropes and motifs.

 Campbell rejected the Shaver Mystery in which the author claimed to have had a personal experience with a sinister ancient civilization that harbored fantastic technology in caverns under the earth.

-His increasing beliefs in pseudoscience would eventually start to isolate and alienate him from some of his writers, including Asimov.
+Campbell’s increasing beliefs in pseudoscientific claims would eventually alienate him from some of his writers, including Asimov.
 He wrote favorably about such things as the "Dean drive", a device that supposedly produced thrust in violation of Newton's third law, and the "Hieronymus machine", which could supposedly amplify psi powers.
 (Note: Science-fiction writer and critic Damon Knight commented in his book In Search of Wonder: "In the pantheon of magazine science fiction there is no more complex and puzzling figure than that of John Campbell, and certainly none odder."
 Knight also wrote a four-stanza ditty about some of Campbell's new interests.
 The first stanza reads: